 Dr. Sean Sleight

 After finishing his PhD in microbiology and molecular genetics at Michigan State, Dr. Sean Sleight moved to Seattle to pursue a post-doc in Dr. Sauro’s lab at the University of Washington, Dept. of BioEngineering.
 During his post-doc, Dr. Sleight work on a variety of projects in the field of synthetic biology.
-This work led him to a local cyanobacterial biofuels & specialty chemical company called Matrix Genetics where he was a manager in their synthetic biology group.
+This work led to a local cyanobacterial biofuels & specialty chemical company called Matrix Genetics where he was a manager in their synthetic biology group.

-With support from the SoundBio community, Sean took the plunge and developed a variety of products and services for the local beer industry in Puget Sound, ranging from services such as contamination testing and yeast health (viability, vitality & fermentation monitoring) to products such as yeast pitches and agar plates.
-Sean also helped to train several SoundBio interns who expressed interested in his project - his way of giving back to our community.
-To learn more about Sean’s fascinating story, read our blog post, a one-on-one interview with Dr. Sleight.
+With support from the SoundBio community, Sean took the plunge and developed a variety of products and services for the local Puget Sound beer industry; yeast pitches and agar plates, contamination testing and yeast health (viability, vitality & fermentation monitoring).
+Sean also helped train several interns who expressed interested in his project - a great example of citizen science learning and collaboration.

 Mary Elizabeth Adler